root-project/root/README/ReleaseNotes/v630/index.md

 ## Platform support

 - GCC 12 is now supported.
-- macOS 14 is now suppoorted.
+- macOS 14 is now supported.

 ## Deprecation and Removal